Kushner, Senate investigators to meet in wake of Russian ambassador meetings

 "Throughout the campaign and transition, Jared Kushner served as the official primary point of contact with foreign governments and officials.
 Given this role, he has volunteered to speak with (Senate Intelligence) Chairman (Richard) Burr's Committee, but has not yet received confirmation," a White House spokesperson told CNN.

 The New York Times first reported Monday that Kushner was wanted for questioning because of his role in arranging meetings between campaign advisers and Kislyak, along with other foreign leaders.

+In December, during the presidential transition, Kushner met with the Russian ambassador at Trump Tower.

+Following the meeting, Kislyak requested another sit down.
+Instead of attending himself, Kushner sent his deputy, Avrahm Berkowitz, a senior administration official confirmed.

-The Times reported that Kushner himself had an undisclosed meeting with Sergey N. Gorkov, the head of Russia's economic development bank, at the insistence of Kislyak.
+Kushner had one additional meeting with a Russian official, according to a senior Trump administration official.
+This one took place between Kushner and Sergey N. Gorkov, the head of Russia's economic development bank, at the insistence of the Russian ambassador.

-White House spokeswoman Hope Hicks said last week that Kushner only met once with Kislyak.
+Last week, White House spokeswoman Hope Hicks downplayed Kushner's meetings with Russian officials, noting that Kushner met only once with Kislyak.

 "Jared's only meeting with Ambassador Kislyak took place during the transition, as has been reported.
 He met hundreds of people on the campaign and may have shaken the Ambassador's hand prior to an April 2016 speech on foreign policy by the President," Hicks told CNN last Wednesday.